Nizlatakar/Projects/README.md

 Guess the number is game for matching a digit.

-Moneyfy is banking application.It has user validation.
+Monefy is banking application.It has user validation.